Harnessing Multiple Large Language Models: A Survey on LLM Ensemble: Methodology

 \subsubsection{3.2.2 (b2) Span-Level Ensemble}

-Existing span-level ensemble methods ~\cite{liu2024cool,xu2025hit,lv2024specfuse} all adhere to a ``generation-assessment-selection'' pipeline.
-These methods first employ multiple large models to generate word-containing fragments, then utilize the concept of \textit{perplexity}, as mentioned before (Equation~\ref{perplexity}), to make each model score all generated model responses, ultimately selecting the fragment with the highest cumulative score.
-The key distinction lies in that Gool-Fusion~\cite{liu2024cool} have each source LLM individually generate text segments until the word boundary of each segment is common to all LLMs, whereas SweetSpan~\cite{xu2025hit} and SpaceFuse~\cite{lv2024specfuse} adopt a more straightforward approach by setting the span as a fragment with a fixed word count.
-Furthermore, SpaceFuse~\cite{lv2024specfuse} introduces a model exit mechanism during each task execution phase to optimize computational resource usage.
+\textbf{\textit{(i)}} Existing span-level ensemble methods mostly adhere to a ``generation-assessment-selection'' pipeline.
+These methods first employ multiple large models to generate word-containing fragments, then utilize the concept of \textit{perplexity}, to make each model score all generated model responses, ultimately selecting the fragment with the highest cumulative score.
+The key distinction lies in that Gool-Fusion~\cite{liu2025cool} have each source LLM individually generate text segments until the word boundary of each segment is common to all LLMs, whereas SweetSpan~\cite{xu2025hit} and SpaceFuse~\cite{lv2024specfuse} adopt a more straightforward approach by setting the span as a fragment with a fixed word count; \textbf{\textit{(ii)}} Further, Fu et al.~\shortcite{fu2025fast} incorporate \textit{speculative decoding}, a well-known acceleration technique in the LLM field, into the ensemble process to achieve faster inference.